Louis Crews: Coaching career

 Crews began his coaching career at Wilberforce University in 1946, serving until 1947 as a physical education teacher and coach.
 According to The Huntsville Times, after this he served with Bishop College.
 Crews began serving as a coach and physical education teacher at Alcorn Agricultural and Mechanical College (now known as Alcorn State University) in 1950, and was the head baseball coach, head women's basketball coach, and assistant football coach, serving with the backfield.
-He was in these roles through 1957, and led the women's basketball team to two championships and the baseball team to a South Central Athletic Conference (SCAC) crown in 1953.
+He was in these roles through 1957, and led the women's basketball team to two South Central Athletic Conference (SCAC) championships (1951 and 1952) and the baseball team to a SCAC title in 1953.

 Crews served as athletic director, head football coach and head men's basketball coach at Jarvis Christian College (now known as Jarvis Christian University) from 1957 to 1960.
 He went 14–12 as football coach and 40–16 in basketball.
 He also returned to Alcorn A&M in 1959 to coach the baseball team, leading them to a 7–7 record, according to the school's media guide.